 Horsetail Falls; Yosemite National Park, California

-Once a year, around the second week of February, the setting sun in Yosemite National Park hits Horsetail Falls at just the right angle—and makes them look more like a deluge of fire than water.
-And as you might expect, catching this rare scene on film has become incredibly popular.
-Recently, park rangers had to place restrictions on where and when visitors could snap photos of the falls, according to the Yosemite Firefall website.
+Once a year, around the second week of February, the setting sun in Yosemite National Park hits Horsetail Falls at just the right angle—and makes the waterfall look more like a deluge of fire than water.
+And as you might expect, catching this rare scene on film has become incredibly popular: Recently, park rangers with Yosemite had to place restrictions on where and when visitors could snap photos of the falls.

 Bioluminescence, the biochemical emission of light by living creatures (like fireflies!), is not terribly uncommon in marine animals.
 But that doesn't make this display of bioluminescent plankton in Samut Sakhon, Thailand, any less magical.
-According to Diving in Thailand, plankton use bioluminescence to scare off their predators.
-And this spectacle proves they can also use it to put spectators in awe.
+According to the National Geographic Society, plankton are thought to use bioluminescence to ward off predators—and, as this spectacle proves, they can also use it to leave humans in awe.
 Stunning light shows like these rarely take place so close to the shore and occur even less frequently near such highly visited beaches.